stephbuon/stephbuon.github.io/docs/_posts/2018-10-31-course-materials-text-mining-as-historical-method.markdown

 This post provides an overview of the material used by "Text Mining as Historical Method."
 For full course materials, including interactive Jupyter Notebooks used by the class, see the [digital-history](https://github.com/stephbuon/digital-history) repository.
 (ENTER DEM LAB REPO STUFF)

-(the data sets used: Electronic Data Gathering, Analysis, and Retrieval system, EDGAR. )
+(the data sets used: Electronic Data Gathering, Analysis, and Retrieval system, EDGAR. ) from basic word counts to more in ML distinctiveness application to history

 ### Course Overview